 Regarding sexual function, researchers focused on the patients’ desire, arousal, lubrication, orgasm, satisfaction, and pain over the past four weeks.

 At the time of data collection, women had been married, on average, for 15 years and had the disease for 7.37 years.

 Results revealed that 69.8% of the study sample had sexual dysfunction, with the dimension of sexual desire being affected in 38.6% of the cases, sexual arousal in 38.6%, lubrication in 23.7%, orgasm in 37.3%, satisfaction in 23.4%, and pain in 16.9% of the patients analyzed.

-Sexual dysfunction was found to be significantly and inversely correlated with age, duration of marriage, and disability status, meaning that older women who had been married longer and had high levels of fatigue, disability and lower quality of life, had greater sexual dysfunction.
+Sexual dysfunction was found to be significantly correlated with age, duration of marriage, and disability status, meaning that older women who had been married longer and had high levels of fatigue, disability and lower quality of life, had greater sexual dysfunction.

 Those with MS and higher levels of fatigue were more likely to have sexual problems, indicating fatigue’s potential as a reliable predictor of sexual dysfunction in an MS scenario.

 Additionally, in comparison to women without sexual dysfunction, women with sexual problems had significantly lower scores of combined physical and mental health.